Adnan-Afrid/server/README.md

 # server
-This is the back-end for FYP project
+This is the back-end for FYP project and is developed in Node and Express JS with MongoDB